So what are dependencies in project management?

 For example, task B must start when task A completes, and that’s in eight days.
 However, if predecessor task A is completed early, and task B begins in just five days, then task B is considered to have a lead of three days (8-5).

-Types of Dependencies in Project Management
+Types of Dependencies and Examples Faced by Project Managers

 You now know what dependencies are… But how many different kinds of dependencies are there?